HZ-HBO-ICT/articles/README.md

 3. update types
 4. update the migration file
 5. Run the commands
-   1. npx prisma migrate dev --name init
+   1. npx prisma migrate dev --name init // or other name for the migration
    2. npx prisma db seed